Qazzquimby/prototypical-tactics-game/tactics-site/public/rules.md

   and lay out their hero cards face up on your side of the map in the leftmost column.

 You can now start playing, starting with the first player.

+# Quick Rules

+Players alternate taking turns.
+On each turn, the player activates their next unused hero from left to right, including dead heroes.
+When all heroes have acted, the round ends and often scoring happens.

+When it's a heroes turn, they and all their summons activate in any order.
+They each get 1 Move Action and 1 Standard Action to use in any order, plus any number of free actions or reactions.

+A move action lets a unit move up to their speed in spaces orthogonally.
+It can be split between actions.
+Some other abilities may cost a move action.

+All abilities cost a standard action by default

 # Sequence of Play